LibreCAD/docs/appx/build.rst

 Build LibreCAD in Qt Creator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a "development" folder for the source code and related libraries, e.g `C:\\dev\\`.
+Create a development folder for the source code and related libraries, e.g `C:\\dev\\`.
 Extract the contents of the source code zip file, "LibreCAD-master.zip".
 When complete a copy of the source code will found in the `C:\\dev\\LibreCAD-master` folder.

 Extract the boost library the files to the development folder.
 Note the folder name the boost library was extracted to, e.g. `C:\\dev\\boost_1_70_0\\`.